 The average life expectancy on Sydney's north shore is 85.
 Does this figure surprise you?

 No, the average life expectancy across Australia has been increasing for some time.
-Very often we see people in our service who are much older and may be relatively healthy at that age.
+We very often see people in our service who are much older and may be relatively healthy at that age.
 We have known for some time that the lower north shore has some of the oldest residents in the country.

 What do you attribute this longevity of north shore inhabitants to?